 6. How do I apply for any of the schools?

 - You can register at ywam.org.sg/apply .
-Upon receiving your application and registration fees, interviews will be conducted and your application will be prayer over before acceptance.
+Upon receiving your application and registration fees, interviews will be conducted and your application will be prayed over before acceptance.
 Interviews for foreigners will be conducted via Skype.

 IMPORTANT : Do not book airplane tickets until you have received your acceptance letter.

 7. How much registration fees do I have to pay?